-Whether you’re a fledgling business or firmly established, social media marketing can be intimidating.
-Your days are busy, you’re wearing multiple hats and the last thing you want to do when you’re exhausted is tackle a fickle platform like Instagram.
+Whether you’re a fledgling business or firmly established, choosing the best social media platform for your business can be intimidating.
+Your days are busy, you’re wearing multiple hats and the last thing you want to do when you’re exhausted is tackling a fickle platform like Instagram.
 So, you post sporadically, if at all, knowing in the back of your head that you need to up your social game.
 Soon.
 Not today.
 But definitely soon.

 The reassuring news is that this is a common predicament.
 But, with some careful planning, you can conquer social without spending hours trying to figure it out and losing your marbles in the process.

 Your first move is to decide which social media platforms are best suited to your business brand because your content needs to reach the right audience.